dmt94/project_1_plan/project_1_plan.md

   6.3) define methods
     6.3.1) checkCapture()
+      - create mechanism for capture scenario and options depending on if it is player or computer
       - if opponent piece is captured, reduce total piece -= 1 6.3.2) checkWin()
       define end of game conditions
       - if winner !== null:
-        - change visibility to play again button = hidden
+        - change visibility to play again button = visible
+        - add event listener to play again (function ends game)
-        - call endGame()
+          - calls endGame()
       - win or lose condition
         - win
           - oppponent piece can no longer move or no more opponent piece